 Remove the leaves from the woody stems and give them a quick chopping to help release the oils.
 Place the leaves in a heat resistant bowl or stainless steel pan that can be covered.

 Place the sugar and water into a small saucepan on high heat.
 Bring it to a rolling boil, whisking until the sugar is completely dissolved.
-Once it boils for around 30 seconds the syrup will turn clear.
-Remove it from the heat.
+Once it boils for around 30 seconds, the syrup will turn clear.
+Please remove it from the heat.